Cantara/maven-infrastructure/jenkins/README.md

 See https://github.com/jenkinsci/docker for tips, most of it is applicable to this fork as well.

 * Data is stored in a Data Volume Container.
-Maven 3, Zulu JDK 8 and a few of the most useful plugins are preinstalled.
+Latest Maven 3, Zulu JDK 8 and a few of the most useful plugins are preinstalled.
 * Jenkins Core: 1.596.3 (latest LTS), see http://jenkins-ci.org/changelog#stable
 * List of plugins: https://raw.githubusercontent.com/Cantara/maven-infrastructure/master/jenkins/plugins.txt
 * Webproxy (incl.
 TLS termination) is considered out of scope.
 Recommend using a separate docker container which links to this container.